TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 - To run DareFightingICE with sound and for sound to transmit to AI agents, please boot the sound generative AI after DareFightingICE.

-### <b>Prizes: (updated on May 30, 2025) </b>
+### <b>Prizes: </b>
 ---
-<b>We are pleased to announce that we have successfully secured competition funding from IEEE CIS.</b>

-IEEE CIS will award the qualified first-place, second-place, and third-place winners a monetary prize of $500, $300, and $200, respectively.
-For more details on the prize distribution policy, please see this <a href="https://cis.ieee.org/images/files/Documents/competitions/prize-dist-policy.pdf" target="_blank">page</a>.
+TBA

 ### Organizers:
 ---

 1. Ibrahim Khan, Graduate School of Information Science and Engineering, Ritsumeikan University
 1. Van Thai Nguyen, Graduate School of Information Science and Engineering, Ritsumeikan University
+1. Yi Xia, Graduate School of Information Science and Engineering, Ritsumeikan University
+1. Luke Anthony Ankeny, Graduate School of Information Science and Engineering, Ritsumeikan University
-1. Menghan Zhang, Graduate School of Information Science and Engineering, Ritsumeikan University
+1. Chuang Boyu, Graduate School of Information Science and Engineering, Ritsumeikan University
-1. Yuchen Tian, Graduate School of Information Science and Engineering, Ritsumeikan University
+1. Liu Yiyang, Graduate School of Information Science and Engineering, Ritsumeikan University
 1. Ruck Thawonmas, College of Information Science and Engineering, Ritsumeikan University